Hebrew Names That Are Not Angels

 That makes Anael meaningful in later tradition, but it does not make Anael a named angel in the Hebrew Bible.

 Azrael is widely known as an angel of death in later Jewish, Islamic, and popular traditions.
-Later readers often interpret the name through help, transition, mortality, and passage, but writers should not present it as a straightforward named angel in the Hebrew Bible.
+Later readers often interpret the name through help, transition, mortality, and passage, but do not present it as a straightforward named angel in the Hebrew Bible.

 Later-tradition caution table